Anger How It Works: How to Change Your Heart

 24 and, after looking at himself, goes away and immediately forgets what he looks like.

-James says, “Do not merely listen to the word, and so deceive yourselves.
+James says, “Do not merely listen to the word and deceive yourselves.
 Do what it says.”
-Listening and reading is not enough.
-We must accept it and do what it says.
+Listening and reading are not enough.
+We must accept what we hear and do what we hear.

 Anger How It Works sermon video audio notes

 James used a mirror as a metaphor to describe how many of us react to the word.
-He said coming and listening to the word is like looking into a mirror and walking away not doing anything about what he saw.
-What if a person looks into the mirror and sees the mess, but forgets or neglects to adjust him or herself?
-They walk away thinking they are looking okay.
-However, as soon as someone sees them, it’s a different story.
+He said coming and listening to the word is like looking into a mirror and walking away, not doing anything about what he saw.
+What if a person looks into the mirror and sees the mess but forgets or neglects to adjust him or herself?
+They walk away, thinking they are looking okay.
+However, it’s a different story as soon as someone sees them.
 Others notice our mess.
 Concerning anger, we may forget the anger we expressed, but others see it.

-Looking into a mirror is one of the very first things I do every morning.
+Looking into a mirror is one of the first things I do every morning.
 If I didn’t, I would be a mess walking through life.
 I look intently into the mirror and change something about what I see.
 I do this every day.
-Every day we need to look into the word of God and we need to make as many adjustments as we possibly can.
+Every day, we need to look into the word of God and make as many adjustments as we possibly can.

 James 1:25 But the man who looks intently into the perfect law that gives freedom, and continues to do this, not forgetting what he has heard, but doing it – he will be blessed in what he does.

 I want to ask you a question.
 I want you to answer it in your heart.
 When you read the word, do you read a lot of “do this,” “do that,” or “do this other?”
-Or, do you see things bringing you freedom if you do them?
+Or do you see things bringing you freedom if you do them?
 I try to find things that will make me free.
-Sometimes it’s easy to do them.
-Sometimes it’s difficult to do them.
+Sometimes, it’s easy to do them.
+Sometimes, it isn’t easy to do them.
 I am still working on a bunch of them, but I do not see “do this,” “do that,” and “do the other.”
 That approach has worked for me.
 I am a blessed man.
 Let’s look at the verse one more time before closing.

 James 1:25 But the man who looks intently into the perfect law that gives freedom, and continues to do this, not forgetting what he has heard, but doing it – he will be blessed in what he does.

 The blessing comes from doing the word.
-Doing something about what we see in the mirror adjusts the way we look to the best we can be.
-Adjusting our lives to the word will adjust our lives to the best they can be.
+Doing something about what we see in the mirror adjusts how we look to the best we can be.
+Adjusting our lives to the word will adapt our lives to the best they can be.

 Anger How It Works sermon video audio notes

-James says controlling anger will take two primary acts on our part.
+James says controlling anger will require two primary acts on our part.
 First, we must find a moral issue.
 Secondly, we must look intently into the word and do what it says.
-Then James says something again about controlling our tongues when angry.
+Then James repeats something about controlling our tongues when angry.

 James 1:26 If anyone considers himself religious and yet does not keep a tight rein on his tongue, he deceives himself and his religion is worthless.

 I don’t think this verse needs any explanation.
-If I can’t control my tongue – what comes out of my mouth – my religious walk means nothing.
-Also, it is worthless and I am deceiving myself and I am not dealing with my moral issues.
-So, I am not accepting the word of God and I am a mess walking through life.
+If I can’t control my tongue—what comes out of my mouth—my religious walk means nothing.
+Also, it is worthless, and I am deceiving myself and not dealing with my moral issues.
+So, I am not accepting the word of God, and I am a mess walking through life.
 Perhaps the words of Jesus will make sense here.

 Luke 6:46 “Why do you call me, ‘Lord, Lord,’ and do not do what I say?

 If I am not attempting to do what the word says, I am deceiving myself about Jesus being my Lord.
-I really need to investigate my salvation.
-This is serious, but how horrible it would be to think I was just fine, but wake up in hell.
+I need to investigate my salvation.
+This is serious, but how horrible it would be to think I was just fine but wake up in hell.

 James said the way anger works is by not listening, not controlling the tongue, and not accepting the word of God.
-The way to stop anger is by being slow to speak, quick to listen, and to accept the word of God.
+The way to stop anger is to be slow to speak, quick to listen, and to accept the word of God.
 That’s how life works and that’s how anger works.

 Anger How It Works sermon video audio notes